 After building up this business organically & via the acquisition & integration of two complementary business, Pact sold this management business in 2005.

 Following this sale Matthew consulted to The Denison Group and established a series of value-add property syndicates.
 This including establishing joint ventures with AMP Capital & Valad.
-He founded Spire Property Partners with John Mooney in 2009.
+He co- founded Spire in 2009.

 Matthew has a Bachelor in Business (Land Economy) and a Graduate Diploma in Applied Finance & Investment.
 He is a Registered Valuer without limitation in NSW and a Fellow of the Financial Services Institute of Australasia (FINSIA).